 Emeril's Turkey Bolognese

 Emeril Lagasse lightened up a traditional Italian meat sauce by using turkey instead of the usual pork and beef.
 Layer it in lasagna, or toss with pasta and top with Parmesan.
-One batch will serve 8 people.

 - 10 slices turkey bacon (6 ounces), finely chopped